leifbr/f5certlabs/docs/class2/module04/lab5.rst

 In this exercise, you need to limited the amount of monitor traffic to your back in servers.
-You will use the basic inband monitor, but you would like the servers to come up sooner than 5 minutes, if they are stable for over a minute.
+You will use the basic inband monitor, but you would like the servers to come up faster than default of 5 minutes, if they are stable for over a minute.
 You will combine Inband and Active monitors to accomplish this.